 - Keep a vigilant eye on your utilization ratio.
 Experts recommend using no more than 30% of the credit available on an account to show your responsibility in managing your credit.

 - Keep your balances low.
 Even if you’re making payments on time, it’s generally good to show control over your spending by keeping your debts as low as possible.

 - Be moderate in applying for credit cards.
-Applying for too many in a short period of time will add multiple “inquiries” to your credit report, which can make you look like a risky borrower.
+Applying for too many in a short time will add multiple “inquiries” to your credit report, making you look like a risky borrower.